HydroModPy/HydroModPy/docs/source/install.rst

    print(hydromodpy.__version__)

 Refer to :doc:`getting_started/index` for a guided first workflow once the import works.
-Use :doc:`examples` when you want the full notebook and script inventory.
+Use :doc:`examples/index` when you want the full notebook and script inventory.

 Spyder note